 Another great example of the USA cycling culture, with an amazing festival of bikes in every aspect, community and a huge music concert – with races live streamed around the world!
 They show the crit and the UCI-ranked road race, on their livestream – here’s what we saw last year, including the USA Road Championships, which were part of the same weekend.

-You probably know that I worked on the social media team for the first two editions of this race, and commentated last year’s highlights with Hugh Porter, but believe me, that doesn’t mean I exaggerate about this race, which is universally acknowledged as having set a new bar for women’s races.
+You probably know that I worked on the social media team for the first two editions of The Friends Life/Aviva and now OVO Energy Women’s Tour, and commentated last year’s highlights with Hugh Porter, but believe me, that doesn’t mean I exaggerate about this race, which is universally acknowledged as having set a new bar for women’s races.
 It has phenomenal crowds, demonstrating beyond doubt that there IS an audience for women’s cycling in the UK!

 We don’t get to see it live, but there are always an hour of highlights on ITV4 on TV and online every day, that are also available to watch for 30 days on the ITV Player (UK, or use a streaming site or a VPN).
 And there is fantastic race media, including their superb videos.
 It’s always an amazing race, and I can’t wait to see what they do for 2017.